pcvonz/godot_workshop_01/README.md

 ##Creating a tilemap

-Select the `Sprite` node and add child to it.This time we'll add a `StaticBody2D`.
+Select the `Sprite` node and add a child to it.
+This time we'll add a `StaticBody2D`.
 There are two other types of physics bodies in Godot, we'll go over them later.

 Now, with the `StaticBody2D` selected add a `CollisionObject2D` to the scene.
 Something slightly confusing about this object is that it's really only present in the editor.
 It's used as a helper object for editing and positioning collision shapes.